Data granularity and retention

 - Time zones.
 Metrics are stored with UTC time stamps.
 Summary tables are aggregated on hourly time zone boundaries.
 For time zones that don’t fall on hourly boundaries, there might be some discrepancy as to where data is aggregated.

 The granularity of aggregated data retrieved by Director is a function of the time (T) span requested.
 The rules are as follows:

 Requested data that does not come from aggregated data comes from the raw Session and Connection information.
 This data tends to grow fast, and therefore has its own grooming setting.
 Grooming ensures that only relevant data is kept long term.
-This ensures better performance while maintaining the granularity required for reporting.
-Customers on Platinum licensed Sites can change the grooming retention to their desired number of retention days, otherwise the default is used.
+Grooming ensures better performance while maintaining the granularity required for reporting.
+Customers on Premium licensed sites can change the grooming retention to their desired number of retention days, otherwise the default is used.
 In case there was a connectivity loss with the Site database, Monitor Service will use the default retention days for Premium entitlement as specified in the table below.

 To access the settings, run the following PowerShell commands on the Delivery Controller: